GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/bhi_pipeline.md

 ## Uses

+BHI directly addresses three of the key ecosystem attributes in Goal A of the GBF, which include area, integrity, and connetivity, along with the combined effect of these attributes on species diversity.

 The BHI is used to monitor and report past-to-present trends in the expected persistence of species diversity by repeatedly recalculating the indicator using best-available mapping of ecosystem condition or integrity observed at multiple points in time, e.g., for different years.
 A wide variety of data sources can be used for this purpose, spanning spatial scales from global to subnational, and including data assembled by countries for deriving ecosystem condition accounts under the UN SEEA Ecosystem Accounting framework.

-The BHI can also serve as a leading indicator for assessing the contribution that proposed or implemented area-based actions are expected to make towards enhancing the present capacity of ecosystems to retain species diversity, thereby providing a foundation for strategic prioritisation of such actions by countries.
+The BHI can also serve as a leading indicator for assessing the contribution that proposed or implemented area-based actions are expected to make towards enhancing the present capacity of ecosystems to retain species diversity, thereby providing a stronger foundation for strategic prioritisation of such actions by member countries.

 ### Pipeline limitations